Skip to main content

 Overview

 As AI agents gain the ability to call external tools via the Model Context Protocol, new attack surfaces emerge.
 PromptGuard’s MCP security layer validates every tool call against configurable policies before execution.
+There are two ways to apply it:

 Capabilities